-Drawing on our combined decades of legal experience, we strive to protect the interests of abused animals principally on three fronts:
+Drawing on our combined decades of legal experience, we strive to protect the interests of animal protection organizations and abused animals principally on three fronts:

 1. Providing legal services directly in support of our clients' animal protection work to enable them to maximize the resources they devote to protecting animals.

-ADP assists its clients on a range of legal issues, including non-profit compliance; fiscal sponsorship; litigation avoidance; fundraising; state registrations; entity organization and structure; communications; employment best practices and disputes; contract drafting, review and negotiation; human resources; intellectual property protection; and social media and rights clearance.
+ADP assists its clients on a range of legal issues, including, for example, non-profit compliance; fiscal sponsorship; litigation avoidance; fundraising; state registrations; entity organization and structure; communications; employment best practices and disputes; contract drafting, review and negotiation; board governance; human resources; intellectual property protection; and social media and rights clearance.

 2. Providing professional consulting services to address our clients' internal organizational and operational needs and goals.

 Our organizational consulting work covers, as examples, board/executive/employee relationships and dynamics, business and strategic long- and short-term planning, leadership mentoring, internal and external communications, and crisis management.

 On a selective and limited basis, ADP becomes involved in projects directly on behalf of animals.
 With our Weeping Elephant Project, as an example, we have developed strategies and are taking action - in a joint effort with other animal protection organizations - to address circumstances that we believe we can effectively improve or eliminate.